alanazinkin/CellularAutomata/doc/DESIGN.md

 #### View:

-The core of the View portion is the SimulationView class, which is responsible for initializing and updating each component of the view (ex: Grid, Control Panel, and Charts)
+The core of the View portion is the SimulationView class, which is responsible for initializing and updating each component of the view, including the GridView, ControlPanel, Charts, HelpView, and various components and buttons to control the simulation.
+The SimulationView class holds all the JavaFX elements and the root of the scene is the BorderPane root instance variable of the SimulationView class.
+The initView method within the SimulationView class initializes all the basic view elements within 5 helper methods.

 ## Assumptions that Affect the Design